HL7/davinci-ecdx/input/pagecontent/requesting-attachments-questionnaire.md

 #### Using [Da Vinci DTR] to Complete the Questionnaire

-The sequence diagram in the Figure 18 below depicts the the FHIR RESTful transactions  and processes involved between the Payer, Provider, and DTR application application needed to request, fill, and return a questionnaire using using CDex Attachments.
+The sequence diagram in the Figure 18 below depicts the the FHIR RESTful transactions  and processes involved between the Payer, Provider, and DTR application application needed to request, fill, and return <span class="bg-success" markdown="1">one or more questionnaires</span><!-- new-content --> using using CDex Attachments.
 It references a "DTR Launch".
 If the DTR is a native EHR application, the launch is implementation specific.
 If DTR is a SMART on FHIR Application, the next ([DTR SMART App Launch]) section documents the launch sequence and parameters.

 {% include img.html img="attachments-task-Q-sequencediagram.svg" caption = "Figure 18" %}